 Our Librarians Just Posted

-- Books for Bedtime Created by Stephanie in Youth Services
+- Celebrate Black History Month with Great Books Created by Jennifer for Youth Services

-- Juvenile Fiction Selection: The Not-So Itty-Bitty Spiders by Amy Marie Stadelmann Created by Dana in Youth Services
+- Juvenile Fiction Selection: Ms. Bixby's Last Day Created by Stephanie for Youth Services

 American Craftsmen is what would happen if Harry Potter grew up and joined Seal Team Six.
 Magic workers have operated in America since its founding, sworn to protect and defend the United States as part of secret military units.
 Army Captain Dale Morton is one of these elite soldier-magicians—until a Persian sorcerer curses him to madness.
 Now, convinced that an evil from his family’s past has corrupted the highest echelons of military magic, he must hunt down the traitors that placed him in harm’s way—while protecting the innocent woman he loves and avoiding a fellow Craftsman with a family axe to grind.
 Fast-paced and engrossing, American Craftsmen will appeal to readers of military thrillers and urban fantasy alike.